 “She has what it takes.”

-At Saint Louis Bank, we value charisma.
-In fact, we conducted an internal exercise where we identified seven personality traits we want in our bank.
-Charisma topped the list.
+In fact, when we conducted an internal exercise where we identified seven personality traits we want in our bank, charisma topped the list.

 And at Saint Louis Bank, we don’t just want to be inspired.